Steve Blanchard: Broadway and later roles

-Blanchard's first Broadway appearance was in the role of Lancelot Du Lac in the 1993 revival of Camelot and subsequent national tour.
+Blanchard's first Broadway appearance was in the role of Lancelot du Lac in the 1993 revival of Camelot and subsequent national tour.
 He then starred in the musical Beauty and the Beast as Gaston and the Beast, playing the latter role on Broadway for eight years, ending in 2007.
 Blanchard toured in the U.S. National companies of A Funny Thing Happened on the Way to the Forum in 1987, Ken Hill's Phantom of the Opera in 1989 (in which he performed for almost three years), and Camelot in 1992.

-Off-Broadway, Blanchard played the role of Johnny in the musical version of Johnny Guitar at the Century Center for the Performing Arts in March 2004.
+Off-Broadway, Blanchard originated the role of Johnny in the musical version of Johnny Guitar at the Century Center for the Performing Arts in March 2004.
 He appeared in the off-Broadway musical Frankenstein, a New Musical, in 2007 as the Condemned Man/the Creature.
 He also appeared in An Oak Tree off-Broadway.

 On national tours, Blanchard played Joseph Pulitzer on the first national tour of Newsies with his wife, Meredith Inglesby (Hannah).
 He began the tour when it kicked off on October 22, 2014 in Schenectady, NY and continued to play the role until its close on October 02, 2016 in Austin, TX.

-In regional theatre, he appeared in the musical Chess at the Paper Mill Playhouse, Millburn, New Jersey in 1992.
+In regional theatre, he appeared in the musical Chess as Freddie Trumper at the Paper Mill Playhouse, Millburn, New Jersey in 1992.
 In the mid-1990s, he appeared St. Louis Rep's Esmeralda, Westbury's Annie Get Your Gun and Atlanta's South Pacific.
-In 1995, he played the roles of "Fred" and the "Headless Ghost" in Alan Menken's version of A Christmas Carol at the Madison Square Garden theatre.
+In 1995, he played the roles of "Fred Anderson" and the "Headless Ghost" in Alan Menken's version of A Christmas Carol at the Madison Square Garden theatre.
 He has performed the role of "Pa" in productions of the stage musical version of Little House on the Prairie in regional theatres starting at the Guthrie Theatre, Minneapolis, Minnesota in 2008 and then the Paper Mill Playhouse, from September 2009-October 2009.
 He portrayed Julian Marsh in 42nd Street at the TUTS, Houston, Texas in July 2009 and at Ogunquit Playhouse, Ogunquit Maine in July 2019.

 On television, Blanchard has made guest appearances on prime-time shows such as Law & Order and Third Watch and in daytime dramas.
 He also sang the title role in the original recording of the new musical, Sundown, based on the Legend of Doc Holliday.
 He has a solo CD, Northbound Train, on which he sings songs from shows that he has been in.